MrMusaev/Coding-Interview-Prep/README.md

 20. Find the largest element in each row in BT

 #### 6. Graph
+1. Breadth First Search: BFS (*easy*)
+2. Depth First Search: DFS (*easy*)
+3. Cycle detection in a directed graph (*easy*)
+4. Find "Mother Vertex" in a Directed Graph (*easy*)
+5. Count the number of edges in an Undirected Graph (*easy*)
+6. Check if a path exists between two vertices (*easy*)
+7. Check if directed graph is Tree or not
+8. Find the shortest path: Dijkstra
+9. Find the shortest path: Bellman-Ford
+10. Remove edge from a Directed Graph
+11. Prim's Minimum Spanning Tree (MST) (*review*)
+12. KrusKal's Minimum Spanning Tree (MST) (*review*)
+13. Topological Sorting (*review*)
+14. Is Graph Bipartite (*review*)
+15. Is Graph Connected (*review*)
+16. Undirected Graph Bridge Detection (*review*)
+17. A* Heuristic Path Finding (*review*)

 #### 7. Trie
+1. Trie implementation: insertion, search, deletion
+2. Total number of words in a Trie
+3. Find all the words in a Trie
+4. Sort the elements of an Array using a Trie
+5. Word formation from a Given Dictionary using a Trie

 #### 8. Heap
+1. Max Heap implementation (*easy*)
+2. Min Heap implementation (*easy*)
+3. Convert a Max-Heap to a Min-Heap
+4. Find k the smallest elements in an Array
+5. Find k the largest elements in an Array

 #### 9. Hash Table
+1. Hash Table implementation: add, remove, search
+2. Find whether an Array is a subset of another Array
+3. Check if the given Arrays are disjoint
+4. Find symmetric pairs in an Array
+5. Trace the complete path of a journey
+6. Find two pairs in an Array such that a + b = c + d
+7. Find If a Subarray with a Sum Equal to 0 Exists
+8. First Non-Repeating Integer in an Array
+9. Remove Duplicate from a Linked List using Hashing
+10. Union and Intersection of Lists using Hashing
+11. Find Two Numbers that Add up to "n"

 ### Algorithms